motorcycle tours cambodia & LAOS

 The first river crossing we encounter on this day’s riding was the site of one of countless bridges targeted in American bombing raids to break the chain of supplies travelling the Ho Chi Minh Trail.
 Although the conflict is long gone, the bridges too are consigned to history.

-It’s a tough day on the trails too, with a series of climbs, descents, creek crossings, rocky sections and sand to test the best of the rider’s ability.
+It’s a great day on the trails too, with a series of small climbs, descents, creek crossings, rocky sections and sand.
 We ride along remains of the original roads of the Ho Chi Minh Trail as we pass through dense woodlands, small villages and valleys, finishing this epic day with a river crossing on tiny wooden boats!

 Accommodation will be in a quality town hotel.